"12188. Robinson

 shipping pier, as seen from a high vantage point; unused postcard from

-The Acmegraph Co., back paper starting to brown evenly with age, soft
+The Acmegraph Co., soft

 corners.
 Circa 1908 - 1910, during which time they manufactured finished